decentraland/documentation/content/creator/scene-editor/visual-editor-essentials.md

 ## Item configuration

-When an item is selected, you'll see its components displayed on the right tab.
-Different items have different components.
+Select an item by clicking on it on the canvas or the entity tree.
+You'll then see its components displayed on the item configuration panel, on the right of the screen.
+Different items have different components that each display specific settings.

 Most non-interactive items have the following components: